 a.
 After Lot had separated from him: God wanted to talk to Abram alone after Lot left.
 This was a promise made to Abram, not to Abram’s nephew.

 i.
 This promise of the land had been made to Abram when he lived in Ur of the Chaldeans (Genesis 12:1-3, Acts 7:2-4).
-God is now repeating this promise.
+God now repeated the promise.

 2. (16) God reminds Abram of His promise to give Abram many descendants.